 Caring For Yourself Has Become Difficult

-Assisted living may be something to consider when you can no longer care for yourself.
+You may be considering assisted living when you can no longer care for yourself.
 You may be in this kind of situation for several reasons.
 For many seniors, health problems are the underlying cause.
 The death of a spouse may also be a factor.
 That could be especially true if you relied on your spouse for critical in-home support.
 The same holds true for the loss of any other essential caregiver.

 Concerns About Safety